dansmyers/IntroToCS/Labs/5-Fun.md

 ### Card printing

+Create a file named `cards.py`.
 Write a function called `print_card` that takes a number 1 to 13 as input and prints the corresponding playing card name.

 - if the input is 1, print `Ace`
 - if the input is 2 through 10, print the number as a word.